mgoold/sankeyhybrid/README.md

 STEP 5: look at your output.
 Depending on the algo you've called, you should get at minimum a json of all the user paths taken in your data, plus other jsons or output depnding on the algo you've specified.

+STILL TO BE DONE:
+1. write findreplace algo for page indices.
+2. write algo to generate visit array for specified paths
+3. write routine to write out results to sql table (or excel, whatever).